 Becoming an HVAC contractor can be a great career choice.
 Unlike other jobs throughout the country, HVAC technicians are in little danger of becoming obsolete.
-After all, homes and buildings are always going to need heating and cooling maintenance, regardless of how “smart” the technology becomes.
+After all, homes and buildings will always need heating and cooling maintenance, regardless of how “smart” the technology evolves.
 Another primary advantage to HVAC as a career is its educational path.
-Most jobs require a 4 year degree of some sort, to even get in the door.
-The debt that corresponds with that college plan can create massive debt for students who are not guaranteed profitable employment, and often end up working extra in attempt to pay off debt.
+Most jobs require a 4-year degree of some sort to even get in the door.
+Unfortunately, the debt that corresponds with that college plan can create massive debt for students who are not guaranteed profitable employment and often work extra to pay off debt.

 There’s a shortage of HVAC technicians throughout the country.
 The average age of an HVAC contractor is around 54 years old, which highlights the opportunity for a younger generation to infiltrate the marketplace.
 Several companies will even offer tuition reimbursement for individuals looking to jumpstart their careers.
 If you achieve your goal of becoming a skilled technician, the long-term security of the position is considerable.
-This is especially true when you compare it to other industries like finance and technology.
-Less people are skilled in heating and cooling repair than they are in finance, and you can go to school to change that.
+Compare it to other industries like finance and technology, and it becomes even more evident.
+Few people are skilled in heating and cooling repair than in finance, and you can go to school to change that.

-The cons of becoming an HVAC technician are not unlike other service type jobs.
-The physical exertion required to do the job is immense, and something you must be prepared to handle.
-Becoming a full-fledged heating and cooling expert also takes time, probably even more time than your education will last.
-On the job experience is where you’ll really hone your skills on the next level, which is something that can be years in the making.
-Still, if you can learn on the job, you’ll be earning money while sharpening your skills and making yourself more marketable while transitioning to the next tier of HVAC business success.
+The cons of becoming an HVAC technician are not unlike other service-type jobs.
+The physical exertion required to do the job is immense and something you must be prepared to handle.
+Becoming full-fledged heating and cooling expert also takes time, probably even more time than your education will last.
+On-the-job experience is where you’ll hone your skills to the next level, which is something that can be years in the making.
+Still, if you can learn on the job, you’ll earn money while sharpening your skills and making yourself more marketable while transitioning to the next tier of HVAC business success.
 The pros certainly outweigh the cons in this scenario.

 HVAC Careers Salary

-Some industries will show higher average annual salaries in a Google search, like accounting for example.
+Some industries will show higher average annual salaries in a Google search, like accounting, for example.
 But that figure doesn’t tell the whole story.
 The cost of becoming an accountant is far greater than that of becoming an AC technician.
-Think about it, finance requires longer and more expensive education, and that’s really just to give yourself a puncher’s chance at employment.
-Furthermore, accounts payable could become completely automated in the not so near future.
+Think about it, finance requires a more prolonged and more expensive education, and that’s to give yourself a puncher’s chance at employment.
+Furthermore, accounts payable could become automated entirely in the not-so-near future.
 So while the existing number might look more appealing, considering other variables helps put everything in context.

 Different Jobs in the HVAC Industry

-There’s two ways to categorize jobs in the HVAC industry, by niche and by position.
-For example, residential HVAC services is a niche where as Senior-level technician is a position.
-There’s multiple types of both niches and positions in which someone can strive for in their career.
+There are two ways to categorize jobs in the HVAC industry, by niche, and by position.
+For example, residential HVAC services is a niche, where a Senior-level technician is a position.
+There are multiple types of both niches and positions in which someone can strive for in their career.
 Some technicians even target multiple niches and rise through positional ranks rather quickly.
-Obviously, the more niches you become an expert in, the more on job experience is required, and the longer it will take to become a full-fledged expert within your field.
+The more niches you become an expert in, the more on-job experience is required, and the longer it will take to become a full-fledged expert within your field.
 Different jobs include:

 - Niche: Commercial, Residential, Industrial